kouqux/react-audio-visualizer/README.md

 # react-audio-visualizer
 This repository is used React.
-You can see audio visualizer.
+You can see the audio visualizer.
 ![smaple](https://github.com/djentman/react-audio-visualizer/blob/master/public/sample.png)

 ## Sample